danielaregert/danielaregert/README.md

 - 👋 Hi, I’m @danielaregert
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning web development
+- 🌱 I work in web development
-- 💞️ I’m looking to collaborate on everybody about something
 - 📫 How to reach me: danielaregert@gmail.com

 <!---